-Britain's Captain Tom, 99, gets world records for fundraising walk and song
+He's number one: UK's Captain Tom, 99, add hits single to fundraising record

 Guinness World Records said Fox collected C$14.7 million - worth £5.4 million at the time and £27,201,900 today, adjusted for inflation.
 A subsequent telethon raised a further C$10 million in his honour, the organisation added.

-Writing by Andrew Heavens.
-Editing by Angus MacSwan
+Writing by Andrew Heavens and John Stonestreet, Editing by Angus MacSwan and Chizu Nomiyama